 There are at least five key reasons why senior leadership must make this commitment and actively communicate it:

-Net Promoter is a balancing act.
-NPS® at its best is inspirational and motivational.
+Net Promoter System℠ is a balancing act.
+At its best, a Net Promoter System is inspirational and motivational.
 Employees naturally want to delight customers, and they feel great when they can do so.
 But they must do it in economically rational ways (it’s easy to delight customers by giving things away for free).
 The CEO and CFO must understand loyalty economics and ensure that the organization has the tools for making appropriate tradeoffs when necessary.